 Exploring France by train is easy and affordable.
 It’s over 30 years since France launched its first high-speed rail route (between Paris-Lyon).
 Today fast TGV services connect most major cities across the country.
 But for many visitors, the highlight of French rail travel lies in exploring rural routes where trains meander through the countryside stopping off along the way.
-It is possible to devise long journeys across France relying entirely on slower regional trains (normally called regional express train or TER).
+It is possible to devise long journeys across France relying entirely on slower regional trains (called regional express or TER for short.
 For example, you can travel from Paris to the Mediterranean by TER with just one change of train.

 For travellers from Britain, Eurostar is the natural route to France.
 There are up to 20 direct Eurostar trains each day from London to Paris.
 And Eurostar also runs direct services to other French cities, among them Calais, Lille, Lyon and Marseille.
 Don’t assume if travelling from England to provincial French cities that Paris is the obvious connecting point.
 It’s often quicker and easier to change trains at one of the other French cities served by Eurostar.
 France has many other excellent international rail links, with direct trains to the Netherlands, Belgium, Switzerland, Spain, Germany, Italy and even Russia.